 The LSAT you take—or retake—can have a great impact on your admission chances.
 Some of you may be asking, “Is the January LSAT too late?
 Are the February or March LSATs too late?”
 We survey top law schools yearly with those exact questions to find out admissions deadlines and the latest LSAT each school will accept.

 This year, it seems that the trend is moving toward a January LSAT deadline for many of the top schools.
-But, as you’ll see in the chart below, the February and March LSATs are definitely viable options for test takers.
+But, as you’ll see in the chart below, the February and March LSATs are definitely viable options for test-takers.
 And, a quarter of the schools still allow for a June or July test result.
 However, they admit that they will not review your application until scores are in.
 Because of this, spots are limited or may not even exist at that time.
+If you need help with any part of your application, we’ve got expert admissions consultants you can work with!

 Categories We Use